College Essay Assistance

 No matter where you are in the writing process, our On Demand College Essay Support videos are available now to help you tell your story.
-Whether you’re brainstorming, drafting, or are ready to begin revising, join 826 Boston’s Will Marshall on an exploration of those all-important 650 words, all on your own time!
+Whether you’re brainstorming, drafting, or are ready to begin revising, join members of the 826 Boston team on an exploration of those all-important 650 words, all on your own time!

 Lesson 1: Intro to the College Essay